 Pilsen is the birthplace of the world-famous Czech beer, pilsner.
 The story of its emergence is very similar to that of Skoda.
 In 1838, citizens dissatisfied with the quality of beer brought barrels of hoppy drink to the Pilsen Town Hall.
 They poured their contents right in front of the entrance.

-Due to the people’s dissatisfaction, the local authorities decided to build their own brewery, where beer would be brewed according to strict Bavarian technology.
+Due to the people’s dissatisfaction, the local authorities decided to build their brewery, which would be brewed according to strict Bavarian technology.
 They invited brewmaster Josef Groll from Bavaria, who created the now famous pilsner—a soft beer with a golden hue, thick foam, and a light hop aroma.

 This beer quickly gained popularity among beer lovers all over Europe, and the brewery in Pilsen is now a popular tourist attraction.
-Here you will learn the history and secrets of brewing beer, and you will have a freshly brewed drink at the end of the tour.
+Here, you will learn the history and secrets of brewing beer and have a freshly brewed drink at the end of the tour.
 In Pilsen, you can also visit the catacombs of the city, the brewery museum, and beer SPA.

 Týn Church (Prague)